-We will meet synchronously as a class on Tuesdays for 10 weeks, whether on Zoom or in-person.
+We will meet synchronously as a class on Tuesdays for 10 weeks, mainly in-person.
 Class will usually take up the full 3 hours.
 The general class structure will be: lecture by the instructor, small group work/discussion, then larger class discussions.
 We will take multiple breaks.
 Assignments will be turned in on Moodle.